An Oracle Gradient Regularized Newton Method for Quadratic Measurements Regression: Gradient Regularized Newton Method

+{Proposition \ref{strict-saddle} states that the whole space, $\mathbb{R}^p$, can be divided into three regions: 1) the region close to a local minimum; 2) a region where the gradient is large, and 3) a region around saddle point whose Hessian has a significant negative eigenvalue.
+Intuitively, when the gradient is large, the function value will decrease quickly by gradient descent; when the point is close to a saddle point, an inexact gradient could help the algorithm avoid the saddle point and the function value will also decrease; when the point is close to a local minimum point, the algorithm equipped with Newton directions can converge to a local minimum with a faster speed than the gradient descent.
+However, it is well known that the Newton method does not treat saddle points appropriately.} Inspired by the regularized Newton method \cite{ueda10}, we present a modified version in Algorithm \ref{algorithm 0}.

 The framework of Algorithm \ref{algorithm 0} consists of two phases.
-The first phase exploits the gradient descent and aims to generate a good starting point (i.e., $x^K$) for the second phase from any arbitrary starting point $x^0$.
-The second phase employs the regularized Newton method for $k\geq K+1$ and could use the halting condition similar to the first phase, namely, \bea{c} \|g^k\|\geq{\epsilon}, \eda where $\epsilon \in (0,\epsilon_1)$, because we will show that $\lim_{k\rightarrow\infty}\|g^k\|=0$ in Lemma \ref{sandle-point}.
+The first phase exploits the gradient descent and aims to generate a good starting point (i.e., $x^K$) for the second phase from any arbitrary starting point $x^0$. {Phase I is terminated at point $x^K$ satisfying } The second phase employs the regularized Newton method for $k\geq K+1$ and could use the halting condition similar to the first phase, namely, \bea{c} \|g^k\|<{\epsilon}_N, \eda where $\epsilon_N \in (0,\epsilon_G)$, because we will show that $\lim_{k\rightarrow\infty}\|g^k\|=0$ in Lemma \ref{sandle-point}.